Initial Consultation Questions & Answers

 Both of our partners, Natalie Parker Bluestein and Jane Nussbaum Douglas, are certified in Collaborative Law.
 You should schedule an initial consultation without your spouse or opposing party, and Ms. Bluestein or Ms. Douglas will give you a list of other certified Collaborative lawyers so that your spouse or opposing party can schedule an initial consultation with that attorney, so that your case can move forward.

-If I retain Bluestein & Douglas, LLC, who will work on my case?
+If I retain Bluestein & Douglas, Inc., who will work on my case?

 The attorney you retain will be your primary attorney.
 Our partners will not pass your case off to an associate attorney under any circumstances, unless you agree for specific tasks or simple hearings.